-- 1. Be taking the required number of credits. - 2.
-Have all past/present class dues paid. - Have no grade below 70 in full-time courses for the most recently completed semester, or any failing grade during the third quarter, prior to the election process. - 4.
-Have demonstrated good citizenship by making a positive contribution to Rocky Hill High School or the Rocky Hill community during the current school year.
-Such positive contributions could be in the form of an activity or volunteer work outside the regular school day (e.g., church and community activities). - 5.
-Have not been suspended during the current school year.
+- Be taking the required number of credits. - Have all past/present class dues paid. - Have no grade below 70 in full-time courses for the most recently completed semester, or any failing grade during the third quarter, prior to the election process. - Have demonstrated good citizenship by making a positive contribution to Rocky Hill High School or the Rocky Hill community during the current school year.
+Such positive contributions could be in the form of an activity or volunteer work outside the regular school day (e.g., church and community activities). - Have not been suspended during their candidacy.